yashhere/tufte.yashagarwal.in/content/posts/2018-01-20-my-own-config-management.md

 date: "2018-01-21T11:23:23+05:30"
 title: "My Own Configuration Manager"
 categories:
     - linux
     - programming
     - development
 tags:
-  - configurations
+    - configuration
     - python
     - github
 ---

 I have been using Linux since I was in my second year of undergraduate.
 My experiments with the dotfiles (configuration files) also started at the same time.
 For the uninformed, in Linux, it is common to configure a lot of settings and configurations within dotfiles.
 Dotfiles are files in a Linux user's home directory that begin with a dot or a full-stop character.
 This dot indicates to the operating system, that these files are used to store the settings of programs like `vim` or shells like `bash` or `fish` to name a few.